 - Rilpivirine long-acting injectable

 Comments are welcome and encouraged.
-Please send an email to firstname.lastname@example.org, with subject line “Comments on the 2019 Prioritisation Report”.
+Please send an email to firstname.lastname@example.org, with the subject line “Comments on the 2020 Prioritisation Report”.

 In 2019, MPP published a prioritisation framework outlining a precise methodology for assessing candidate medicines that could play a major role in MPP’s expanded mandate into new disease therapies beyond HIV, hepatitis C and tuberculosis.